Welcome to Planned Bayfield!

 Change My Mind

-by Shoddyman, over 3 years ago
+by Shoddyman, almost 5 years ago

 I have deep and abiding concerns about the proposed changes to Bayfield.
 You cannot manufacture "quaint".
 The proposed work benefits the businesses on Main Street but has very little benefit for residents.